zoearen/dig245-css-self-portrait/README.md

 4 | Concept
 4 | Originality
 4 | Execution / Technical
-4 | Project is online, accessible, and linked from Moodle 4 | Valid HTML and CSS
+4 | Project is online, accessible, and linked from Moodle by the deadline 4 | Valid HTML and CSS
 20 | Total possible